SURGroup/UQpy/docs/source/sampling/stratified_sampling.rst

 :py:mod:`UQpy` supports several stratified sampling variations that vary from conventional stratified sampling designs to advanced gradient informed methods for adaptive stratified sampling.
-Stratified sampling capabilities are built in :py:mod:`UQpy` from three sets of classes.
 These class structures facilitate a highly flexible and varied range of stratified sampling designs that can be extended in a straightforward way.
 Specifically, the existing classes allow stratification of n-dimensional parameter spaces based on three common spatial discretizations: a rectilinear decomposition into hyper-rectangles (orthotopes), a Voronoi decomposition, and a Delaunay decomposition.
-The three parent classes are:
+This structure is based on three classes:

-1. The :class:`.Strata` class defines the geometric structure of the stratification of the parameter space and it has three existing subclasses - :class:`.Rectangular`, :class:`.Voronoi`, and:class:`.Delaunay` that correspond to geometric decompositions of the parameter space based on rectilinear strata of orthotopes, strata composed of Voronoi cells, and strata composed of Delaunay simplexes respectively.
+1. The :class:`.Strata` class defines the geometric structure of the stratification of the parameter space and it has three existing subclasses - :class:`.Rectangular`, :class:`.Voronoi`, and :class:`.Delaunay` that correspond to geometric decompositions of the parameter space based on rectilinear strata of orthotopes, strata composed of Voronoi cells, and strata composed of Delaunay simplexes respectively.
 These classes live in the :py:mod:`UQpy.sampling.stratified_sampling.strata` folder.

 .. toctree::
    :maxdepth: 1